Child Psychiatry Curriculum

 Fellows will rotate through the Adolescent Substance Abuse & Addiction Program (ASAP), an outpatient clinic at Boston Children’s Hospital (BCH).
 Fellows will observe members of ASAP’s multidisciplinary team (which includes pediatric and/or child & adolescent psychiatry physicians, nurse practitioners and social workers).
 Treatments observed may include individual and/or group therapy, psychopharmacology visits, and medication assisted treatment.

-• Independent Clinical and Time/Scholarly Activity
+• Independent Elective/Scholarly Activity

-VI.
 Longitudinal Outpatient Experience – First Year

 The Cambridge Hospital Child and Adolescent Outpatient Service is located at the Macht Building (on the Cambridge Hospital Campus) and provides evaluation and treatment to children from ages 2 to 17 and treats patients with a wide range of developmental, educational, emotional, behavioral and psychiatric issues.
 The clinic serves a racially, ethnically, and socioeconomically diverse population.

-In addition to the Cambridge Hospital based outpatient service, children and adolescents are seen by our staff at our Revere Outpatient Clinic, local school-based health centers, at CHA community pediatrics and family medicine clinics in an integrated primary care model, and at regional residential treatment and educational facilities.
-CHA providers also consult to the Cambridge Police Department (Safety Net Program) and to Cambridge preschool and daycare centers (Early Years Program)..
+In addition to the Cambridge Hospital based outpatient service, children and adolescents are seen by our staff at our Malden Outpatient Clinic, local school-based health centers, at CHA community pediatrics and family medicine clinics in an integrated primary care model, and at regional residential treatment and educational facilities.
+CHA providers also consult to the Cambridge Police Department (Safety Net Program) and to Cambridge preschool and daycare centers (Early Years Program).

 • Outpatient Psychotherapy Clinic